Reporting Fraud, Waste and Abuse

 - State Auditor Hotline 1 (800) 891-8348

-MySafeCampus is a third party incident reporting system.
+Fraud & Non-Compliance Hotline is a third party incident reporting system.
 This secure system is intended to provide a comfortable environment for reporting as well as complete anonymity if that is your preference.
-MySafeCampus is not affiliated in any way with the University of Houston System.
+This web page is hosted on Convercent secure servers and is not part of the University of Houston System website or intranet.
 This reporting system supplements UHS SAM 01.C.04 Reporting/Investigating Fraudulent Acts and UHV Policy C-8, Employee Code of Conduct, which also address the confidential reporting of fraud and other noncompliance.

 Why do we have this program?